RolfBremer/in-dexter/sample-usage.typ

 = Why Having an Index in Times of Search Functionality?
 #index(fmt: strong, [Searching vs. Index])

 A _hand-picked_#index[Hand Picked] or _handcrafted_#index[Handcrafted] Index in times of search functionality#index[Search Functionality] seems a bit old-fashioned#index[Old-fashioned] at the first glance.
-But such an index allows the author to direct the reader, who is looking for a specific topic#index("Topic", "specific"), to exactly the right places.
+But such an index allows the author to direct the reader, who is looking for a specific topic#index-main("Topic", "specific") (using index-main ), to exactly the right places.
 Especially in larger documents#index[Large Documents] and books#index[Books] this becomes very useful, since search engines#index[Search Engines] may provide#index[Provide] too many locations of specific words.
 The index#index[Index] is much more comprehensive#index[Comprehensive], assuming that the